microsoft/GSL/docs/headers.md

 void operator[](std::ptrdiff_t) const = delete;
 ```

 Array index operator is explicitly deleted.
-Pointers point to single objects, so don't allow treating them as an array.
+Pointers point to single objects ([I.13: Do not pass an array as a single pointer](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#i13-do-not-pass-an-array-as-a-single-pointer)), so don't allow treating them as an array.

 #### Non-member functions